Thursday 19 September

 14:30 - 14:45 Technique, indication and results of biliary radiofrequency fo proximal malignant biliary stenosis.
 Jean Philippe RATONE (Keynote Speaker, Marseille, France)

 14:45 - 15:00 Malignant ampullary tumors : Surgery or Endoscopic treatment?
-Anais PAIEN (Keynote Speaker, Marseille, France)
+Anais PALEN (Keynote Speaker, Marseille, France)

 Amphithéatre